chbighammsft/add-in-docs/outlook/add-in-commands-for-outlook.md

 ### Dropdown menu

 A dropdown menu add-in command defines a static list of buttons that are presented within the drop-down.
-The buttons within the menu can be any mix of buttons that execute a function or buttons that open a task pane.
+The buttons within the menu can be any mix of buttons that execute a function or, for contextual add-ins, buttons that open a task pane.
 Submenus are not supported.

 ![A button that drops down a menu on the Outlook ribbon.](../images/3eff90d6-7822-4fdb-9153-68f754c0c746.png)